 While for some, the thrill of driving and seeing the country is all the entertainment they need, for others, a few extra entertainment choices can go a long way.

-If your car is packed with passengers be sure to have plenty of entertainment options packed, like road trip games (check out my guide here), DVDs, and toys.
+If your car is packed with passengers be sure to have plenty of entertainment options packed, like road trip games, DVDs, and toys.
 Be sure to load up your iPhone with music, audio books, and podcasts before your journey and give everyone in the car a turn at picking what you listen to.

 - iPhone Loaded with Music

 Our Picks for What to Bring on a Road Trip for Entertainment

 A duel car DVD player that clips to your headrests can provide hours of entertainment for road trip passengers.
 This one plays DVDs or digital files stored on a USB or card reader.